wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 **Verification of CALL Request IDs**

 When sending a CALL that continues a progressive call invocation, its request ID is the same as the CALL that initiated the progressive call invocation.
-Therefore, when progressive call invocations are enabled, request IDs from CALL messages may not appear monotonic.
+Therefore, when progressive call invocations are enabled, request IDs from CALL messages may not appear sequential.
 For example:

 1. `[CALL, 1, {"progress":true}, "foo"]`
 2. `[CALL, 2, {}, "bar"]`